Daoud Khan Military Hospital: Administration and organization

 The hospital was established to treat wounded Afghan soldiers, and is funded largely by the United States federal government.
 It is staffed entirely by Afghan doctors and nurses, with American military doctors and other U.S. personnel to serve as mentors and advisors.

 Controversies

-During summer 2010, allegations of corruption and abuses came to light regarding the Daoud Khan Military Hospital.
+During the summer of 2010, allegations of corruption and abuses came to light regarding the Daoud Khan Military Hospital.
 This included widespread theft, mismanagement, and patient neglect, as well as firsthand allegations that Afghan staff would steal fuel from the hospital's generators and steal pharmaceutical drugs to sell on the black market.
 Furthermore, American-trained Afghan doctors and nurses would rarely show up to work.
 Hospital conditions were described as "deplorable" and "Auschwitz-like."
 In September 2011, these abuses became public, and in October 2011, these issues were documented by the United States Department of Defense.

-The hospital has also been subject to controversy in Afghanistan for its treatment of Taliban fighters.
-The hospital devotes two floors for Taliban patients, who are cared for by doctors without discrimination.
+The hospital has also been subject to controversy in Afghanistan for its treatment of Taliban fighters during the recent war in Afghanistan.
+The hospital devoted two floors for Taliban patients, who were cared for by doctors without discrimination.